fpelaezt/devops/AWS/aws-certifications/developer/AWS Developer Course Summary.md

   * PutItem
   * UpdateItem
     * Conditional Writes: Only if conditions are respected
+  * GetItem
+    * Option to use strongly consistent
+    * __ProjectionExpression__ can be used to obtain only certain attributes
   * DeleteItem
     * Individual row
     * Conditional delete
-  * DelteTable
+  * DeleteTable
   * BatchWriteItem
-    * Up to 25 PutItem / DeleteItel
+    * Up to 25 PutItem / DeleteItem
     * Up to 16MB
     * Up to 400KB of data per item
-    * Operations are donde in parallel
+    * Operations are done in parallel
-    * Up to user to rety faile updates
+    * Up to user to retry failed updates
-  * GetItem
-    * Option to use strongly consistent
-    * __ProjectionExpression__ can be used to obtain only certain attributes
   * BathGetItem
     * Up to 100 item
     * Up to 16 MB